Our Qualifications

 Membership:

-Past-President, Greene County Education Association
+Past President, Greene County Education Association

 Active member, New Market Baptist Church